Antonio Poggi: Life and career

 In 1834 Poggi reached La Scala where he made his début performance as Elvino in Bellini's La sonnambula.
 He remained there through 1836, notably appearing in the premiere of Lauro Rossi's La casa disabitata and in the roles of Nemorino in Donizetti's L'elisir d'amore and as Lord Arturo Talbo in the Italian premiere of Bellini's I puritani.
-He was then committed to the Teatro Apollo in Venice in 1836-1837, singing such roles as Don Pedro in Giuseppe Persiani's Ines de Castro, Edgardo in Lucia di Lammermoor, and Bellini's Elvino.
+He was then committed to the Teatro Apollo in Venice in 1836–1837, singing such roles as Don Pedro in Giuseppe Persiani's Ines de Castro, Edgardo in Lucia di Lammermoor, and Bellini's Elvino.
 At that theatre he also performed the role of Ghino Degli Armieri in the first performance of Donizetti's Pia de' Tolomei on 18 February 1837.

-From 1835-1840 Poggi appeared periodically at the Theater am Kärntnertor where he was much admired in the operas of Donizetti.
+From 1835 to 1840 Poggi appeared periodically at the Theater am Kärntnertor where he was much admired in the operas of Donizetti.
 In 1842 he sang at Her Majesty's Theatre in London.
 He then performed the role of Oronte in Giuseppe Verdi's I Lombardi alla prima crociata in both Venice and Florence in 1843, and both Rome and Milan in 1844.
 On 15 February 1845 he created the role of Carlo VII in the world premiere of Verdi's Giovanna d'Arco with his then wife, Erminia Frezzolini, in the title role.
 He also appeared at La Scala as Don Ottavio in Wolfgang Amadeus Mozart's Don Giovanni and Orombello in Bellini's Beatrice di Tenda among other roles.
 His last year of activity in Italy was in Bologna in 1848.
 Soon after, during a concert tour to Saint Petersburg, Russia, he caught a throat disease which damaged his singing voice and ended his career prematurely.
 He lived the rest of his life in retirement in Bologna where he died in 1875.